ankicommunity/anki-devops-services/README.md

 I highly encourage you contacting me if you feel it is "broken again" - it frustrates me too and I'd like to take the effort to fix the bugs on my side.

-Even if it is not I'm happy to answer questions (if I can), so if you have one, just submit an issue.
+Even if it is not a bug but rather something to be clarified, I'm happy to answer questions (if I can), so if you have one, just submit an issue.

 ## Additional credits